shehel/shehel.github.io/about.md

 <h2>Hello!</h2>

-Computer Science graduate with an interest in NLP and Bayesian methods, more so at their intersection.
+Computer Science graduate with an interest in NLP and Bayesian methods.
+Hoping to one day apply these to improve knowledge access and transfer.

-Constantly trying to understand and improve this loop at a metalevel.
-Every bit helps :)
+Constantly trying to understand this loop.
 <div class="example">
     <pre>
 while alive: